amalnev/nvim-config/README.md

   - Use :Glow to open a preview window, :Glow! or Esc to close it
 5. Better and customizable status line.
 Use :AirlineTheme theme or set vim.g.airline_theme in the configuration to choose the status line theme.
+6. Telescope.
+Use \ff or \fg in normal mode to open search interface